Canvasbird/GSoC-Ideas/wiki/GSoC_2021_Proposal_Template.md

 - What problem does your project solve and how does it impact Canvasbird?
 - What technologies will you be using ?

-## Timeline

-- Break down the entire projects into chunks and tell us what will you work on each week.
-As the summer goes on, you and your mentor will adjust your schedule, but it's good to have a plan at the beginning so you have an idea of where you're headed.
-- If you will be off-the-grid for a few days, then mention those in the timeline.
-GSoC has three evaluations, once after every 30 days.
-Highlight the work you plan to complete before each evaluation.
-- How many hours will you spend each week on your project ?
-- How will you report progress between evaluations ?
-- Discuss your post GSoC plans.
-Will you continue contributing to Sugar Labs after GSOC ends ?
-- You can refer to the [official guide](https://google.github.io/gsocguides/student/proposal-example-1) to get an idea.

-## OpenSource Contributions

-- If you have contributed to Canvasbird or any other open source project, please provide the link of the pull requests with one-line description of the feature you added or the bug you fixed.
-- If you have contributed by opening issues or conducting events, feel free to mention that as well.

 ## Project Details

 - A very detailed description of the project idea.